 Can you dive if you can’t swim?

 You might think that non swimmers would not consider scuba diving as an option.
 You’re in the water, completely surrounded by water, and you can’t swim.
 Is that a good idea?
 Well, the answer is “scuba equipment”!
 Scuba gear helps you to swim with fins, helps you keep neutrally buoyant and since you wear a BCD (jacket) you can float at the surface.
-So the brief answer is YES, you can dive as a non swimmer, but there are limits to what you can do.
+So the brief answer is YES, you are allowed to dive as a non swimmer, but there are limits to what you can do.
 You are only allowed to make simple intro dives with an instructor, you can’t get a full scuba licence if you can’t swim, but you can try diving and hopefully enjoy the experience!

 Discover Scuba Diving

-It’s important to remember also that swimming underwater when you are wearing scuba gear is very different to normal swimming.
+It’s important to remember that swimming underwater when you are wearing scuba gear is very different to normal swimming.
 Underwater you let your legs do the work, using the fins.
 You really don’t use your arms at all when scuba diving.
 The scuba gear means you can breathe, move and stay neutrally buoyant in the water and enjoy looking at all the fish!

 Open Water Diver Certification

-If you wanted to get a full scuba certification, we offer the PADI Open Water Diver Course, which takes 3 – 4 days, and for this course – YES you need to be able to swim.
+If you wanted to get a full scuba certification, we offer PADI & SSI Open Water Diver Courses, which takes 3 – 4 days, and for this course – YES you need to be able to swim.
 There is a swim test – you have to swim 200 meters – and a “float test” where you need to be able to tread water / float for 10 minutes in the pool with no flotation aids.
 So if you maybe try diving one time as a non swimmer, and decide you love it .. well, you better join your local swimming club and get some swimming lessons!